 A Spring Visit to Snug Harbor Farm

-And of course, an annual spring garden trip to Snug Harbor Farm in Kennebunk, Maine is always a favorite.
-Accompanied by my girlfriend, we headed north to find topiaries and succulents to display in our homes this spring season.
+And, of course, an annual spring garden trip to Snug Harbor Farm in Kennebunk, Maine, is always a favorite.
+Accompanied by my girlfriend, we headed north to find topiaries and succulents to display in our homes to get summer ready.
 Snug Harbor Farm has the best selection around by far.

-See more in the post, Go Green – A Visit to Snug Harbor Farm, Maine.
+See more in the post, Snug Harbor Farm, A Maine Road Trip.

 You may also enjoy the post, Antiquing, 6 Thrifty Finds, and a Lobster Biscuit and Mother Nature And An Antique Millinery Hat Mold post.